pyamsoft/pstate-frequency/README.md

 ## Issues

-Questions or issues should be either posted in the issue section of this
-repository, or directed by email to pyamsoft @ pyam(dot)soft(at)gmail(dot)com

 Check the issues page on GitHub for any notes about outstanding or existing
 issues.
 If you encounter a problem with pstate-frequency of which no such
 issue already exists please feel free to help the developer by creating an